params

 / params.action_read

-combination can help you save/restore script-generated tables while keeping the parameters UI clear, eg:
+can help you manage script-generated tables while keeping the parameters UI clear, eg:

 MusicUtil = require 'musicutil' -- see https://monome.org/docs/norns/reference/lib/musicutil